intel/container-experience-kits/docs/generate_profiles.md

 ```

 After successful profiles generation, the results might be investigated in the `examples` directory.
-The two directories should be visible:
+The three directories should be visible:

 * k8s - contains profiles deployable on the bare metal machines
 * vm - contains profiles deployable on the virtual machines
+* cloud - contains profiles deployable on public clouds (Azure, AWS)

-These two directories represent available modes of the CEK project.
+These three directories represent available modes of the CEK project.

 ## Discover Supported Architectures